On a sequence of Kimberling and its relationship to the Tribonacci word: Relationship to the Tribonacci word

 Our automaton that computes $\bf B$ is a DFAO (deterministic finite automaton with output) computing ${\bf B}[n]$.
 The input is $n$, expressed in Tribonacci representation, and the output is ${\bf B}[n]$.
 See, for example, \cite{Mousavi&Shallit:2015}.

 Let $c_i (n)$ denote the number of occurrences of the letter $i$ in the length-$n$ prefix of $\bf TR$.
-In \cite[\S 10.12]{Shallit:2023}, it is shown how to obtain synchronized automata computing the maps $n \rightarrow c_i (n)$.
-By ``synchronized'' we mean that these automata (called {\tt c0}, {\tt c1}, {\tt c2}) take two inputs in parallel, $n$ and $x$, in Tribonacci representation and accept if and only if $x = c_i (n)$.
-See \cite{Shallit:2021} for more aboout the notion of synchronized automata.
+In \cite[\S 10.12]{Shallit:2023}, it is shown how to obtain synchronous automata computing the maps $n \mapsto c_i (n)$.
+By ``synchronous'' we mean that these automata (called {\tt c0}, {\tt c1}, {\tt c2}) take two inputs in parallel, $n$ and $x$, in Tribonacci representation and accept if and only if $x = c_i (n)$.
+See \cite{Shallit:2021} for more about the notion of synchronous automata.

 From the description in Theorem~\ref{description} that ${\bf B} = 0 \pi({\bf TR})$, we therefore get the following algorithm for computing ${\bf B}[n]$: \begin{itemize} \item If $n=0$ then ${\bf B}[n]= 0$. \item Otherwise, find $y$ such that $3c_0 (y) + 3 c_1(y) + 2c_2(y) + 1 \leq m < 3c_0 (y+1) + 3 c_1 (y+1) + 2c_2(y+1) + 1 $.
 This is the position of $\bf TR$ that gives rise to the $n$'th letter of $\bf B$ under the map $\pi$. \item Let $t = n - ( 3c_0 (y) + 3 c_1(y) + 2c_2(y) + 1)$.
 This is the relative position within the image of ${\bf TR}[y]$ under $\pi$.
 If $t = 0$ it is the first letter, if $t = 1$ it is the second letter, and so forth. \item Then ${\bf B}[n] = 1$ if $t = 0$, or if $t=2$ and ${\bf TR}[y] = 1$; otherwise ${\bf B}[n] = 0$. \end{itemize}